• Skip to primary navigation

 Notes

-• If the dough is really sticky when you're kneading, simply add more flour to the work surface.
-Just be careful not to add too much.
+• If the dough is really sticky when you're kneading, simply add a little more flour; just be careful not to add too much.

 • If you're in a hurry, make the dough the night before and let it prove in the fridge overnight.
-Shape it into the loaf, prove, and bake the next day.
+Let it come to room temperature, then shape it into a loaf, prove, and bake the next day.

 • Freeze the baked and cooled loaf for up to 1 month if desired.